Being a creative person, with high sensitivity and intensity, can increase our vulnerability to emotional challenges like anxiety.

 “A mental illness is a thing that people cast in a different category [from other illnesses], but I don’t think it is.

 “It should be taken as seriously as anything else.
 You don’t see the mental illness: It’s not a mass; it’s not a cyst.
 But it’s there.
 Why do you need to prove it?

-In another interview she expressed more about the kinds of feelings such as perfectionism that impact many creative people, whether famous or not.
+Amanda Seyfried expressed some of her perspectives about the kinds of feelings such as perfectionism that impact many creative people, whether famous or not.

 “But that’s just who she is, said Atom Egoyan, who directed “Chloe” (2009) …